warthog-network/Warthog/README.md

 ## 💣 A word of caution
-But beware of bugs: Here be dragons.
+This is new software.
 Almost everything was implemented from scratch.
-Don't expect this software to be rock solid, and don't even expect things to work properly.
+There may be bugs.
 Use at your own risk.
-There may be and almost certainly are serious bugs!
-You have been warned.

-Have fun with it.
-Like we had implementing it.

 ## 📢 Socials